A Day to Remember On The Phi Phi Dive Tour

-Grey skies and a humid atmosphere greeted us as we boarded our dive boat in Chalong but thankfully there was no wind or waves on the way to Phi Phi and a comfortable journey ensued with the hope of better conditions under the waves than we had above.
+Thankfully there was no wind or waves on our way to divingPhi Phi and Shark Point.
+Although grey and overcast, a comfortable journey ensued with the hope of better conditions under the waves than we had above.

-The ‘finger’ on the west side of the bay was blanketed with a large school of yellow snapper and juvenile barracuda, seemingly corralled into tight groups by the large groups of golden trevally.
-Outside the bay the conditions did deteriorate slightly, the visibility dropped to around 8m and the temperature plummeted to a ‘freezing’ 27c.
+The ‘finger’ on the west side of the bay was blanketed with a large school of yellow snapper and juvenile barracuda.
+Seemingly corralled into tight groups by the large groups of golden trevally.
+Outside the bay the conditions did deteriorate slightly.
+The visibility dropped to around 8m and the temperature plummeted to a ‘freezing’ 27c.

 Not to be deterred, we still managed to find harlequin shrimp and needle cuttlefish.
-The resident schools of yellow snapper had gathered together, thousands of these little yellow fish surrounded the divers and made for a great safety stop.
+The resident schools of yellow snapper had gathered together.
+Thousands of these little yellow fish surrounded the divers and made for a great safety stop.

 Shark Point was the final dive of the day and hopes were high of spotting the leopard shark that been seen on our last two visits.
-We dropped straight onto a small group of very large pickhandle barracuda, the biggest being close to 1.5m long.
+We dropped straight onto a small group of very large pickhandle barracuda.
+The biggest being close to 1.5m long.
 A stunning pair of perfectly camouflaged red & white ornate ghost pipefish still make the west side home and the tigertail seahorse on pinnacle two was easily visible today.

 40 minutes into the final dive and still no shark.. but just as we were making our way to the safety stop the long elegant shape of these stunning benthic sharks could be made out against the sand.
 Fortunately the shark was resting in only 12 metres of water giving us a few precious minutes with this increasingly rare shark.